fbv-pf/DQ-Project_1/README.md

 - Learned how to do a (simple) analysis of the data, drawing valuable information from it.
 - Also learned how to use Jupyter notebooks, the system and its notation.
 - It was fun!

+**You, the reader, can find the Jupyter notebook in this repository under the name *"Project 1.ipynb* **